-Your beloved great-grandma has passed on, leaving you with a few of her favorite pieces.
-Among them, you find an inherited engagement ring with a European cut diamond, a pair of lovely clip-on pearl earrings, a diamond tennis bracelet that’s far too delicate for you to wear, and a wonderful antique brooch that was already an antique when it was passed down to great grandma!
+So, you’ve inherited a few fine jewelry pieces.
+Among them, you find an inherited engagement ring with a European cut diamond, a pair of lovely pearl earrings, a diamond tennis bracelet that’s far too formal for you to wear everyday, and a wonderful antique brooch that was already an antique when it was passed down to the last relative!
 The question is, what to do with inherited jewelry?
 Here, we’ll take a look at a few options.

 There’s no question about it: Heirloom jewelry is a treasure, often with an important story to tell.
 If the items have great personal significance, then it’s a good idea to keep the jewelry and enjoy it.
-If you’d like to keep the jewelry, then there are a few different things that you can do with it.
+If you decide to keep the jewelry, then there are a few different things that you can do with it.

-Selling inherited jewelry is a very common way to transform pieces that just don’t hold any emotional significance into cash that you can use to make your life better.
+Selling inherited jewelry is a very common way to transform pieces into funds towards a meaningful experience or life improvements.
 Some people feel guilty about even considering selling inheritance jewelry, but it’s nothing to be ashamed of.
 If you have items that you are never going to wear or enjoy, you can still create a tribute to the previous owner’s memory.
 Imagine sending your kids, or yourself to college with money from an unworn piece of jewelry or perhaps a renovated room that you can create new memories in.
 The possibilities are endless with this option.

 We hope this gives you some ideas about what to do with inherited jewelry.
 If you’re not sure what you have, or if you wonder if it’s a good idea to sell your items, feel free to chat with one of our experts online.
 Selling inherited jewelry isn’t right for everyone, but it may be the best course of action for you.

 Worthy, Inc. operates from 20 W 37 St., 12th Floor, New York, NY 10018